TheAssassin/mediaplayer-setup/Amlogic-based/U-Boot.md

 * u200 (Amlogic S905D2)
 * w400 (tbd)

-__It seems like there is no U-Boot configuration for Amlogic S905W__  (which is used in retail products with especially good price-performance ratio such as X96 mini).
+__It seems like there is no U-Boot configuration for p281 (Amlogic S905W)__  (which is used in retail products with especially good price-performance ratio such as X96 mini).
 How to solve this?